Information on pet passports, microchipping, vaccination and routes for people bringing pet dogs, cats or ferrets into the UK.

 Validity of the certificate

-For non-commercial movements, the Annex 1 or Annex 2 certificate is valid for entry into the EU for 10 days from the date of issue and remains valid for a total of four months from the date of issue for further intra-Community travel.
-The Annex 1 certificate does not apply to all third countries but only those listed in EU Regulation 998/2003 and in Part 1 of Annex II of EU Regulation 206/2010.
+For non-commercial movements, the third country certificate is valid for entry into the EU for 10 days from the date of issue and remains valid for a total of four months from the date of issue for further intra-Community travel.
+The certificate must be endorsed by the person who checks your pet when you first arrive in the EU.

-If your pet is due a rabies revaccination when it is in the EU and before the certificate expires, the certificate cannot be renewed and will have to be exchanged for an EU pet passport.
+If your pet is due a rabies booster vaccination when it is in the EU and before the certificate expires, the certificate cannot be renewed and will have to be exchanged for an EU pet passport.

 Changing the certificate for a pet passport